Mattsi-Jansky/Iroh/README.md

 * Is there a better way to do `castling_moves.rs` check for whether king would be in check without cloning GameState?
 * Pawn nuance
     * En Passant
-* Castling
-  * Need to ensure king can't castle if doing so would put them in check while travelling
 * Checkmate
 * Draws and draw offers